-We are a trusted brand around the world, and we deliver that trust every day by being resilient and agile in the face of challenging circumstances beyond our control.
+We are a trusted brand around the world, delivering on that trust every day by being resilient and agile in the face of challenging circumstances beyond our control.

-We work to anticipate risks and develop robust mitigation plans through our evolving enterprise risk management, business continuity and crisis management processes.
-We think holistically about resilience throughout the McDonald’s System, to help secure raw materials and processing capacity in the near term, while building the flexibility to deliver quality, value and trust over the long term.
+We work to anticipate risks and help risk owners develop robust mitigation plans through our evolving enterprise risk management (ERM), business continuity, future trends monitoring and crisis management processes.
+We think holistically about resilience throughout the McDonald’s System, helping secure raw materials, production inputs and processing capacity in the near term, while building flexibility to enable business growth and deliver quality, value and brand trust over the long term.

-Unexpected events and evolving issues, ranging from the impact of climate change to the humanitarian crisis in Ukraine and the ongoing COVID-19 pandemic, can impact our people and communities, disrupt operations and supply chains, damage restaurants and compromise information security.
-To respond and mitigate against such challenges, we have continuity plans in place that help us protect our business and continue delivering the quality food and familiar experience our customers know and love.
+Unexpected events and evolving issues, such as humanitarian crises and the impact of climate change, can impact our people and communities, disrupt operations and supply chains, damage restaurants and compromise information security.
+To respond to, and mitigate, such challenges, we have continuity plans that help us protect our business and consistently deliver the safe, quality food and familiar experience our customers know and love.

-McDonald’s enterprise-wide risk management (ERM) framework is designed to identify, assess and prioritize strategic, financial and reputational risks with the potential to have a sustained impact on our Company.
-We periodically review the ERM framework and incorporate learnings to drive transparency and enable strategic decision-making.
+McDonald’s ERM framework is designed to identify, assess and prioritize strategic, financial and reputational risks with the potential to have a sustained impact on our Company.
+We periodically review it and incorporate our learning to drive transparency and enable strategic decision-making.

-Management is responsible for the design and execution of the ERM framework.
-The ERM framework leverages internal risk committees comprised of cross-functional leadership, which meet regularly to evaluate and prioritize risk in the context of our Accelerating the Arches strategy, with further escalation to our CEO, Board and/or Committees, as appropriate.
+Management is responsible for ERM framework design and execution, leveraging internal risk committees comprising cross-functional leadership.
+They meet regularly to evaluate and prioritize risk in the context of our Accelerating the Arches 2.0 strategy, which was announced in early 2023.
+This further escalates to our CEO, Board and/or committees, as appropriate.

 Supply Chain Resilience

-With the increasing adoption and reliance on information technology within the McDonald’s System, the capability to restore the availability of business-critical functions in the event of disruption continues to be a significant business priority.
-An event causing damage or loss could compromise McDonald’s ability to provide critical functions, processes or services, which has the potential to cause customer, financial, operational, reputational and even human impact.
+Increasing reliance on technologies means our ability to restore business-critical functions in the event of disruption remains a significant priority.
+An event causing damage or loss could compromise our critical functions, processes or services – creating customer, financial, operational, reputational and even human impact.

-BTR is focused on 24/7 availability of McDonald’s technology, maintaining business productivity and promoting investment in platforms for growth by aligning business needs with IT.
+BTR focuses on 24/7 availability of McDonald’s technology, maintaining business productivity and promoting investment in platforms for growth by aligning business needs with IT.

-The Enterprise Business Continuity & Crisis Management Governance program provides a common structure and operational framework to govern and sustain McDonald’s preparedness and resilience to enterprise-level disruption.
-This program connects with and supports existing response capabilities at McDonald’s functional and market levels.
+In 2022, our Enterprise Business Continuity & Crisis Management Governance program provided a common structure and operational framework to govern and sustain McDonald’s preparedness and resilience to enterprise-level disruption, supporting existing response capabilities at functional and market levels.

-To help ensure an effective response to enterprise level disruption, we leverage an Enterprise Crisis Management team consisting of cross-functional leaders and subject matter experts.
+We help ensure an effective response to enterprise-level disruption by leveraging a cross-functional team of leaders and subject matter experts.